 - Uninspiring build quality

 - Diesels are noisy around town

-Those seeking space and practicality at an affordable price should be drawn to the Fiat Doblo.
-It’s based on the Doblo van, so its boxy lines mean there's heaps of space inside.
-Entry-level versions offer more space for your money than nearly anything else on sale, while the optional upgrade to seven seats doesn’t cut cabin space too severely, while turning the Doblo into a roomy people carrier.
-The Doblo range uses the same engines and gearboxes as the Punto supermini, so the Doblo is easy to drive, while diesels return excellent fuel economy.
+Those seeking space and practicality at an affordable price should be drawn to a van-based MPV like the Fiat Doblo.
+Officially known as the Doblo Passenger, it’s based on the Doblo van (and is sold through Fiat Professional showrooms), so its boxy lines mean there's lots of space inside.
+The optional upgrade to seven seats doesn’t cut cabin space too severely, while turning the Doblo into a roomy people carrier.

 MPG, running costs & CO2